-While the direct causes of dry socket remain a mystery, studies have shown that bacteria may play a role.10 Before tooth removal, spend extra time cleaning your teeth, gums, and tongue.
+While the direct causes of dry socket remain a mystery, bacteria may play a role.
+Before tooth removal, spend extra time cleaning your teeth, gums, and tongue.

-If the pain persists, your dentist may need to x-ray the area to ensure nothing is interfering with normal healing.
-Your dentist may need to prescribe antibiotics and a stronger pain medication to assist the healing process.11
+If the pain persists, your dentist may need to X-ray the area to rule out bone fragments or other foreign bodies that might be interfering with normal healing.
+They may need to prescribe antibiotics and a stronger pain medication to assist healing process.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.